isambard-sc/openportal/docs/README.md

 concepts in `paddington`, such as how to create services, how to introduce them to each other, how to send messages, and how to implement your own message handler to process messages.

+### Example 2: job

+The [job](job) example demonstrates a pair of simple `templemeads` Agents which send `Jobs` between each other.
+This example introduces the key concepts in `templemeads`, such as how to create Agents, how to introduce them to each other, how to send `Jobs`, and how to implement your own job handler to implement the business logic.